BEECC Home | About BEECC | Meet the BEECC Team | Family Resources | COVID-19 | 2023-2024

 At BEECC, we believe that children are competent and capable citizens of their classrooms, school, and the world.
 We welcome children and families of all faiths and backgrounds into our loving and joyfully Jewish community.

-Our school is built upon two pillars: Jewish values and the Reggio Emilia Approach to education.
+Our preschool is built upon two pillars: Jewish values and the Reggio Emilia Approach to education.
 Our Jewish values form the roots of who we are as learners, educators, and citizens of our community.
 Some aspects of our Judaism are explicit, such as learning about and celebrating holidays, welcoming Shabbat each week together, and in the blessings we say before snack and lunch.
 Our Jewish values are also woven into how we respect each other and our classrooms, how we welcome in guests, and how we value hesed (acts of loving kindness), tzedakah (justice and giving back), and shalom (peace).

-Our school is inspired by the Reggio Emilia Approach founded in Reggio Emilia, Italy.
+Our preschool is inspired by the Reggio Emilia Approach founded in Reggio Emilia, Italy.
 After World War II, founder Loris Malaguzzi believed that a holistic, community-based, and child-focused education would develop an inclusive society with municipal schools interwoven into the community.
 Malaguzzi's vision was based on his experience as a teacher and his training in psychology.
 As a whole, the community's goal was to help build a better future for the children and families of Reggio Emilia.

 What started as a local mission has blossomed into an international approach to education with early childhood education centers in Europe, the Americas, Asia, and Africa.

-As a Reggio-inspired school, we incorporate the core tenet that every child is unique, will express their interests in many different ways, and is an active citizen of their community.
+As a Reggio-inspired preschool, we incorporate the core tenet that every child is unique, will express their interests in many different ways, and is an active citizen of their community.
 BEECC focuses on these core aspects to honor each child:

 Image of the Child